kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 ### ResourceClaim Lifecycle

-The ResourceClaim controller run by kube-controller-manager will be updated to manage the lifecycle of ResourceClaims associated with PodGroups like it already does for per-Pod ResourceClaims from ResourceClaimTemplates.
-In short, ResourceClaims will be created once the first Pod in the PodGroup is created and deleted when they are deallocated and their PodGroup is deleted.
+The DynamicResources scheduler plugin and the ResourceClaim controller will cooperate to manage key points in the life of a ResourceClaim or ResourceClaimTemplate claimed by a PodGroup.
+Referenced ResourceClaimTemplates will replicate into one ResourceClaim per PodGroup.
+Those generated ResourceClaims and ResourceClaims referenced by name by a PodGroup will be allocated and deallocated by the Kubernetes control plane.

+#### Create

-When a PodGroup is created, the ResourceClaim controller will not take any action.
-Only when a Pod requesting a templated claim from the PodGroup is created will a ResourceClaim be generated if one doesn't already exist for the PodGroup.
+When a PodGroup is created which references a ResourceClaimTemplate, the ResourceClaim controller will create a ResourceClaim from that template if one does not already exist for that PodGroup.
 Generated ResourceClaims will be owned (through `metadata.ownerReferences`) by the PodGroup and annotated with `resource.kubernetes.io/podgroup-claim-name` where the value is the name of the claim from the PodGroup's `spec.resourceClaims[].name` to facilitate mapping a